 Steps to Solve QuickBooks Error H202

-There are numerous solutions to fix QuickBooks H202 error.
-For best results, follow the solutions in the given order.
+There are numerous solutions to fix QuickBooks H202 errors.
+However, for best results, follow the solutions in the given order.
+The steps are like-

 Solution 1: Examine the network connectivity